parodos-dev/parodos/workflow-examples/README.md

 This repository contains some examples of different WorkFlows that can be created with the Parodos infrastructure-service

-Its recommended that you read the README for the 'parodos-model-api' and the 'infrastructure-service' prior to working with this sample.
+Its recommended that you read the README for the 'parodos-model-api' prior to working with this sample.
+The README of the 'workflow-service' will explain how to execute the workflow.

-## Using This Sample
+## What Is In This Sample

-The following is a review of how Assessment and Infrastructure WorkFlows can be configured within their own Jar for consumption by the BeanWorkflowRegistryImpl contained in the Infrastructure Service. *Note*: Future versions of the Infrastructure Service will include means of registering Tasks and WorkFlows that are not dependent on the Spring Framework and/or rebuilding the application.
+In this version of Parodos, Workflow projects are Java project.
+All configuration is done using the Spring Framework.
+These samples are built with Maven, however Gradle could also be used.

+The examples in this project can be found in two different packages.

+### Simple

+This package shows different WorkflowTask(s) being created.
+The project shows how to create both Sequential and Parrellel workflows.

+### Complex

+This package shows how to work with WorkflowTasks that create a manual process that needs to be monitored before further WorkFlowTasks can be created.
+In this project WorkflowCheckers and other related concepts are created and configured.

-### Compiling The Code
+## Compiling The Code

 To get the Parodos dependencies you will need to run a maven install from the **root** of the project folder.
 This will build all the Java dependencies.